Peeragogy/Peeragogy.github.io/introduction.md

 Amanda also put together the latest cover art, with some collaboration from Charlotte using inDesign.
 A more large-scale visual design would be a good goal for the 4th Edition of the book.
-Fabrizio Terzi, who made the handbook art for the 1st Edition, has recently been working on making our website more friendly.
+Fabrizio Terzi, who made the handbook cover art for the 1st Edition, has recently been working on making our website more friendly.
 So, again, work is in progress but we could use your help.